foroozandehgroup/nmrpoise/_sources/customcf.rst.txt

 3. **Never print anything inside a cost function directly to stdout**.
 This will cause the optimisation to stop.
 If you want to perform debugging, use the `log` function described below.

-4. **To terminate the optimisation prematurely, raise CostFunctionError().** See below for more information.
+4. **To terminate the optimisation prematurely and return the best point found so far, raise CostFunctionError().** See below for more information.

 Accessing spectra and parameters